 Currently the group is made up of: School Council, R.E.
-Ambassadors, School Travel Ambassadors and Digital Leaders.
+Ambassadors, School Travel Ambassadors, Digital Leaders and French Ambassadors.

 The school council comprises of two children per class across the school.
 They meet every half term to discuss a key issue with a member of the senior leadership team or appropriate visitor.
 After the meetings the children vote on the main item for the next meeting’s agenda.
 These meetings have continued to take place during the Coronavirus pandemic with a dedicated Microsoft Team and the meetings taking place over Zoom.
 The school council recently attended an online workshop with the Parliament Education Team.
 Mr Griffiths, our school council lead, is a gold accredited Parliament Teacher Ambassador.

 In Year 5/6 School Council representatives are also responsible for leading the development of the School Travel Plan.